jaspreet1388/cst8913/lab10/landing_zone_analysis.md

 A Microsoft-provided, opinionated implementation of a landing zone.
 It includes pre-defined policies, templates, and architectures aligned with the Cloud Adoption Framework.

 **When to Use:**
-Ideal for organizations new to Azure or needing a quick, compliant start.
+It is ideal for organizations new to Azure or need a quick and compliant start.
 It is best for regulated industries or when best practices must be followed.

 ### Customization